Welcome to Model T Coils.com

 Don't underestimate the benefits of healthy, well-adjusted coils!
-A strong, consistent, well-timed, single spark will promote easier starting, a stronger running motor, and even more frequent "free" starts ...
+A strong, consistent, well-timed spark will promote easier starting, a stronger/smoother running motor, and even more frequent "free" starts ...

 I understand people have different applications - from show cars to speedsters to drivers.
-I will tell you what your coils NEED.
-You tell me what you WANT!
-Use your old hardware?
-No problem.
+I will tell you what services your coils need to function their best, then you tell me how you would like to proceed.
+Leave your wood unfinished and dirty?
+You got it.
+Install new points only?
+Sure.
 Try to save your old points?
-No guarantees, but I'll try.
-Leave your wood unfinished and dirty.
-You got it.
+No guarantees, but I'll try. *Note; I cannot offer a warranty with used points.

 Contact me for a service estimate.
 (I usually have complete sets for sale as well.)